-The film and television tax credit is for eligible corporations that produce eligible film or video productions in B.C.
+The film and television tax credit is for eligible corporations that produce eligible film or video productions in British Columbia (B.C.).
 The credits are for domestic productions with qualifying levels of Canadian content.

 The film and television tax credit program consists of five distinct tax credits:

 Budget 2014 expands the distant location regional tax credit to include the Capital Regional District for productions with principal photography that begins on or after February 19, 2014.

 For full details about the film and television tax credit program, including eligibility requirements, and how and when to claim the tax credits, see the bulletins:

 If you don’t meet the eligibility requirements for the film and television tax credit, you may qualify for the production services tax credit program.

 You can claim the credit(s) by completing the British Columbia Film and Television Tax Credit form (T1196), attaching the eligibility certificate or the completion certificate you received for your production from Creative BC, and submitting it with your T2 Corporation Income Tax Return to Canada Revenue Agency (CRA).

 A separate T1196 and eligibility certificate is required for each production.
 Enter the total amount of credits from all productions you are claiming on line 671 on Schedule 5, Tax Calculation Supplementary - Corporations.

 You must claim the credit(s) no later than 36 months after the end of your corporation’s taxation year.